nanoc/nanoc.app/content/docs/4-basic-concepts.md

 : A list of representations for this item.

 `path`
-: The item's path relative to the web root, with leading and trailing slashes, e.g. `/blog/`.
+: The item’s path relative to the web root, with leading and trailing slashes, e.g. `/blog/`.

 To get a item representation with a specific name, get the reps by using the `#reps` method and then find the right rep. For example, to get the "raw" representation: